Planning Your Visit

 A: Absolutely!
 To talk to a staff member, call Hillel at (847) 467-4455 or e-mail email@example.com.
-To arrange a tour with a student, email Ben Varhula (firstname.lastname@example.org).
+To arrange a tour with a student, email Caroline Dorf (firstname.lastname@example.org).

 Q: Can I arrange a stay for a weekend or Shabbat with a host student?

 A: We love nothing more than having students over for Shabbat.
-Email Ben Varhula (email@example.com) to arrange a visit.
+Email email@example.com to arrange a visit.

 Q: How does Shabbat work at Hillel?

-A: On Friday nights, there are Reform, Conservative, and Orthodox services, followed by a delicious dinner in the Hillel building.
-Following dinner, there will often be a guest professor to speak about various Jewish topics.
-During the day on Saturday, there are Orthodox services in the morning and afternoon and a communal lunch.
-After lunch, many people choose to stay at Hillel and hang out.
+A: On Friday nights, there are Reform and Conservative services, followed by a delicious dinner in the Hillel building.
+Following dinner, there will sometimes be a guest professor to speak about various Jewish topics.

 Q: How does kosher food work on campus?

-A: Northwestern University provides kosher dining on the student meal plan at the centrally-located Allison Dining Hall.
+A: Northwestern University provides kosher dining on the student meal plan at the centrally-located Allison Dining Hall and Elder Dining Hall.
 In addition, kosher sandwiches and other "grab-and-go" items are available for purchase at other campus locations.
 Northwestern Hillel provides free kosher meals for students on Shabbat and Jewish holidays throughout the academic year.

 A: Yes.
 Birthright is an organization that provides free 10-day trips to Israel.
-NU Hillel runs a trip each summer that dozens of students take advantage of every year.
-To learn more, visit freeisraeltrip.com.
+NU Hillel runs a trip each summer and winter that dozens of students take advantage of every year.
+To learn more, contact Liam Howell (firstname.lastname@example.org).